simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2023-12-04
+<br />**This image is owned by:**
+Juned Patel

+<br />**Title of the image:**  Plane Crossing Crescent Moon
+<br />**Description for the image:**  No, the Moon is not a bow, and no, it did not shoot out a plane like an arrow.
+What is pictured is a chance superposition.
+The plane's contrail would normally appear white, but the large volume of air toward the rising Sun preferentially knocked away blue light, not only making the sky blue, but giving the reflected trail a bright red hue.
+Far in the distance, well behind the plane, the crescent Moon also appears slightly reddened.
+Captured early last month from Bolton, UK, the featured image was taken so soon after sunrise that the plane was sunlit from below, as was its contrail.
+Within minutes, unfortunately, the impromptu sky show ended.
+The plane moved out of sight.
+The Moon kept rising but became harder to see through a brightening sky.
+And the contrail gradually dispersed.
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/BowArrow_Patel_2895.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).